-You’re not alone, however.
-Approximately 75% of the American population experiences misalignment due to over-pronation.
+You're not alone, however.
+A majority of the American population experiences misalignment due to over-pronation.
 Over-pronation can become even more excessive when you wear unsupportive shoes and walk on hard, unnatural surfaces.

 Customer Reviews - Orthaheel Technology for Heel Pain

 Came across Dr. Weil's website and ordered the Ryder sandal, could not wait to open the box slipped them on bingo!
 After a few hours wearing them, can't take them off !
 I'm buying another style to wear.- Ricky_1654

 I bought these tennis shoes based on Dr. Weil's recommendations and they are the best shoes I have bought in years. (and years) I ordering some sandals and hopefully a winter style of shoe will be available soon.
 Thanks Orthaheel!- ms_honduras_242

 Thanks Dr. Weil for recommending them!
 I'm sharing my satisfaction with all my friends & colleagues!
 Wonderful product!- Kathy_Singer_69482